 An Environmental Impact Statement (EIS) was exhibited in early 2019 seeking approval for the Tahmoor South Coal Project, which involves use of the existing surface infrastructure and the extension of underground longwall mining to the south of the existing workings (referred to as the Tahmoor South Domain).
 Tahmoor Coal subsequently revised the proposed mine design and submitted amended development applications on two occasions (in February and August 2020).
-In April 2021, Tahmoor Coal received Development Application Approval (SSD 8445) for the extraction of up to 4 Mtpa of ROM coal, with a total of up to around 33 Mt of ROM coal proposed to be extracted over a 10-year period to approximately September 2032.
+In April 2021, Tahmoor Coal received Development Application Approval (SSD 8445) for the extraction of up to 4 Mtpa of ROM coal, with a total of up to around 33 Mt of ROM coal proposed to be extracted until 10 years from commencement of second workings (ie. 18 October 2032).